Corey255A1/WunderVisionBlogHugo/content/posts/2024-01-06-Unreal_Cesium_Allure/index.md

 ![Allure Ornament](allure_ornament_small.jpg)

 I used the Polycam app to convert it to a 3D object.
-I was able to export it as a GLB file.
 It is obviously not the most highly detailed 3D model.
 For the purposes of comparing scale to a city, it is fine.
+From here I was able to export it as a GLB file.

 ![Polycam Screenshot](allure_screenshot_small.jpg)

 The GLB I imported into Blender.
-I scaled it up to roughly the correct 361 meter length dimensions, cleaned up some artifacts, and exported as FBX for Unreal.
+I scaled it up to roughly the correct 362 meter length dimensions, cleaned up some artifacts, and exported as FBX for Unreal.

 ![Allure Blender](allure_blender.jpg)